 I was dumbfounded!
 Working on Selling Houses Australia is hard work and about being part of such an incredible team is what the show is all about.
 To to be singled is a huge honour but I know I am only up there because of the on screen dynamics of Andrew, Charlie and myself.

 You have had great success with many of the TV shows that you work on, including Selling Houses Australia, which holds the record as the highest rated series in subscription television history for season eight – what do you think is the secret to success?

 Australia is obsessed with real estate and renovations and people can watch one episode to get a full makeover of a house and follow a family’s story.
 People can see a little of themselves, or someone they know in the home-owners and I think the human element of the show has a lot to do with its success.
 We have a great team and all of us seriously love what we do and that definitely transpires within the show.

 What are your top three tips for transitional interior style to keep your home looking good through the seasons?

 1) The key is work out your own personal style first to get the right basics for you to build on.

-2) Have a base color palette that gives you flexibility with changing trends.
-Most would assume that would be a neutral base but to me it is all about warm and cool and whether you love white and grey or cream and stone as a base to build you colors on.
+2) Have a base colour palette that gives you flexibility with changing trends.
+Most would assume that would be a neutral base but to me it is all about warm and cool and whether you love white and grey or cream and stone as a base to build you colours on.

 3) Embrace change – I hear so many times ‘how can I safe-guard my home from being dated’.
 Interiors move and change quicker than they ever have before so be open to simple things like changing your cushions and artwork to get a lift in your home.